Benefits of Nuclear

 Provides robust local jobs and economy

-A groundbreaking study, The Economic Impact of the Nuclear Industry in the Southeast United States, released by the Southeast Nuclear Advisory Council, shows the impact of the nuclear energy industry in the Southeast, a region encompassing Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
-The study found that that nuclear energy industry generates an impressive annual economic impact of $42.9 billion, supporting 152,598 jobs and generating $13.7 billion in labor income, significantly contributing to state and local economies, with $3.7 billion in annual tax revenues across the five-state region.
+A groundbreaking study, The Economic Impact of the Nuclear Industry in the Southeast United States, shows the impact of the nuclear energy industry in the Southeast, a region encompassing Georgia, North Carolina, South Carolina, Tennessee, and Virginia.
+The study found that the nuclear energy industry generates an impressive annual economic impact of $42.9 billion, supporting 152,600 jobs and generating $13.7 billion in labor income, significantly contributing to state and local economies, with $3.7 billion in annual tax revenues across the five-state region.
 Nuclear’s employment multiplier of 2.8 means that for every 10 jobs in nuclear another 18 jobs were generated elsewhere.
 Average wages outpaced regional averages by 65.5%, showing that nuclear provides high-qualify employment opportunities.
-Other reports from groups like the Energy Community Alliance support the idea that local communities benefit broadly from having a nuclear power plant and are thus strongly supported by those communities.
+Other reports from groups like the Energy Community Alliance support the idea that local communities benefit broadly from having a nuclear power plant, which explains the strong support from such communities.

 Sources: Southeast Nuclear Advisory Council, The Economic Impact of the Nuclear Industry in the Southeast United States, Energy Community Alliance, Why Local Governments and Communities Support New Nuclear Development

 The International Monetary Fund (IMF) studied the issue of overall GDP multiplier effects from building energy.
 In 2021, they published a Working Paper titled Building Back Better: How BIg are Green Spending Multipliers?
 Using an international dataset, they found that every dollar spent on key carbon-neutral or carbon-sink activities could generate more than a dollar’s worth of economic activity.
-Specially, Nuclear’s GDP multiplier was found to be 4.11, when looking at combined local, state and federal GDP impacts.
-Which means that Nuclear energy is a powerhouse for economic growth, contributing a staggering $4.11 to the GDP for every dollar invested.
-In stark contrast, solar and wind contribute a mere $1.19, and fossil fuels lag even further behind at just 65 cents per dollar.
+Nuclear’s GDP multiplier was found to be 4.11, looking at all local, state and federal GDP impacts.
+Which makes nuclear energy a GDP powerhouse, contributing more than 4x to the GDP for every dollar invested.
+In stark contrast, solar and wind contribute 1.2x and fossil fuels just .65x.
 This means nuclear energy is approximately 3.5 times more beneficial for society than solar and wind, and about 6.5 times more than fossil fuels.
-These impacts are what help increase wealth and prosperity and account, to a large extent, to differences between nations.
+These impacts increase wealth and prosperity and account, to a large extent, to differences between nations.
 Countries that have strategically invested in reliable clean energy sources, such as nuclear and hydroelectric power, have witnessed substantial economic growth, outpacing their neighboring nations.
-For instance, the United States, France, Sweden, South Korea, and Japan have all experienced accelerated GDP growth during and following the deployment of nuclear energy.
+The United States, France, Sweden, South Korea, and Japan have all experienced accelerated GDP growth during and following the deployment of nuclear energy.

 Source: IMF Working Paper, Building Back Better: How BIg are Green Spending Multipliers?
 Published March, 2021.
 (Reference credit to Oscar L. Martin.)